sdemiriz/subsample-reads/README.md

 # subsample-reads
-Subsample reads is a Python tool that leverages the `pysam` package to subset fractions of reads across multiple defined chromosomal regions in a single chromosome using a BED file to define said fractions.
+Subsample reads is a Python tool that leverages the `pysam` package to subset fractions of reads across multiple defined chromosomal regions in a single chromosome from a BED file.

-Other tools that offer similar functionality such as `samtools view` or `GATK DownsampleSam` only process a single chromosomal region at a time, require numerous command line invocations, as well as the splitting and merging BAM files. `subsample-reads` simplifies this process by allowing users to specify a subsampling pattern across an entire chromosome and outputs a single processed BAM file.
+Other tools that offer similar functionality such as `samtools view` or `GATK DownsampleSam` only process a single chromosomal region at a time, require multiple command line invocations, as well as the splitting and merging BAM files. `subsample-reads` simplifies this process by allowing users to specify a subsampling pattern across an entire chromosome and outputs a single processed BAM file.

 `subsample-reads` also takes into account paired reads that lie across user-defined region boundaries and drops paired reads when subsampling in adjacent regions if possible.

+The tools contains options to produce the required BED file from a BAM file, and plot to quickly check the coverage patterns in BAM files.

 ## Installing dependencies:
 1. Create a Python virtual environment: